Virgin America IPO priced at $23 per share: underwriter

-The IPO raised about $307 million after it was priced slightly below the expected range of $21-$24 per share.
+The IPO raised about $307 million after it was priced slightly below the top end of the expected range of $21-$24 per share.

 Of the 13.3 million shares on offer, Virgin America sold 13.1 million, while the rest came from the selling stockholders.